kal-kyokya/kal-kyokya/weeklyWorkLog/README.md

 **Lesson:** The importance of adopting the right Attitude and Aim every moment of ones life, so as to engage in gaze control detached from pathos.

 ### 🌟 <b>Highlights of the Week</b>
-- <b>Memorable moment / breakthrough / proud event</b>: For a man who near-never calls anyone to find himself multiple times on his phone discussing ideas and putting his sense of humor to goof use, I'm proud of my ```capacity to not coward``` from receiving phone calls no more.
+- <b>Memorable moment / breakthrough / proud event</b>: For a man who near-never calls anyone to find himself multiple times on his phone discussing ideas and putting his sense of humor to good use, I'm proud of my ```capacity to not coward``` from receiving phone calls no more.
 - <b>Quote, inspiration, or personal reflection</b>: ```"As long as I'm alive, I'm still in my 'live autopsy'"```, David Goggings, The disrupters podcast, 2018.
 The idea of a live autopsy greatly helps during those times when order turns into chaos, ```'the quitting mind'``` says it is tired and questions the rationale behind our discomfort.
 Looking forward to my live autopsies, InshaAllah.

 ---